Sranjan0208/Study-Buddy/README.md

 4. Set up environment variables:
    - Create a `.env` file in the `server` directory and add necessary environment variables (database connection string, JWT secret, etc.).
 5. Start the development servers:
-   - Server: In the `server` directory, run `nodemon server.js` to start the Express.js server.
+   - Server: In the `server` directory, run `npm start server.js` to start the Express.js server.
    - Client: In the `client` directory, run `npm run dev` to start the React development server.
 6. Open your web browser and access the app at `http://localhost:5173`.